laurindor/Skater-girl-takes-Japan/README.md

 • Creates a score

-• StartGame:
+• StartGame: <br>
- • Creates canvas container and dimensions.
+ • Creates canvas container and dimensions.<br>
- • Generates game animation.
+ • Generates game animation.<br>
- • Clears the canvas.
+ • Clears the canvas.<br>
- • Draws the background, the player and the obstacles.
+ • Draws the background, the player and the obstacles. <br>
- • Handles the collission logic.
+ • Handles the collission logic.<br>

 • Set Interval: i
    • Generates a random obstacle loop.